PORVIR-5G-Project/PORVIR-5G-Project.github.io/README.md

 </details>
 <br/>

-<details><summary>T. A. N. do Amaral, R. V. Rosa, D. M. and C. E. Rothenberg, <i>"An In-Kernel Solution Based on XDP for 5G UPF:  Design, Prototype and Performance Evaluation,"</i> in 1st Joint International Workshop on Network Programmability & Automation (NetPA), 2021.</summary>
+<details><summary>T. A. N. do Amaral, R. V. Rosa, D. Moura and C. E. Rothenberg, <i>"An In-Kernel Solution Based on XDP for 5G UPF:  Design, Prototype and Performance Evaluation,"</i> in 1st Joint International Workshop on Network Programmability & Automation (NetPA), 2021.</summary>
     <strong>Abstract:</strong> The edge computing infrastructure can scale from datacenters to single device.
 The well-known technology for fast packet processing is DPDK, which has outstanding performance regarding the throughput and latency.
 However, there are some drawbacks when the usage is done in the edge: (i) the polling mechanism for packet processing keeps the CPU exclusively occupied even if there is no traffic, leading to wasted resources; and (ii) DPDK interface becomes unavailable for the applications inside the host, so the integration between a non-DPDK application and a DPDK application becomes a hard task.
 In this paper, we propose an open-source in-kernel 5G UPF solution based on 3GPP Release 16 to be deployed in a restrictive environment like MEC, where MEC host and UPF are collocated with the Base Station, sharing the same computational and network resources.
 The solution leverages the eBPF/XDP, a novel Linux kernel technology for fast packet processing.
 We show it can scale and achieve 10 Mpps using only 60% of the CPU with 6 cores.
     <strong>URL:</strong> <a href="https://github.com/navarrothiago/upf-bpf">https://github.com/navarrothiago/upf-bpf</a>
 </details>